Thursday, 18 February 2021

 You would think from the headlines of the past couple of days that the UK had achieved the impossible.
 15 million Covid vaccinations in 10 weeks!
 The PM and Matt Hancock have been lapping up the kudos, wearing white coats and wide smiles as if they had personally administered the vaccines.
 Eventually, one of their promises has been realised and it was almost world-beating, only Israel and the United Arab Emirates were further ahead.
 But is it really such an achievement?

-During the last winter before lockdown, 2019/20, GP practices administered the vast majority of 15.3million vaccinations to their patients: those over 65, those in clinical at-risk groups, pregnant women, and some children, whilst hospitals vaccinated some healthcare workers.
+During the 2019/2020 winter before the lockdown, GP practices administered the vast majority of 15.3 million vaccinations to their patients: those over 65, those in clinical at-risk groups, pregnant women, and some children, whilst hospitals vaccinated some healthcare workers.
 The vaccinations usually take place from early October to early November in advance of winter flu, let's say over 5 weeks.
 They are carried out by community-based medical staff alongside all the other duties they perform with no fuss or celebration.
 Patients usually just pop into their local medical centre, or if housebound, they might be visited by a GP or one of the nurses at home.
 It makes you realise and appreciate the effectiveness of the NHS community-based GP practices.

 The Covid vaccinations have benefitted from new vaccination centres, hospital vaccinations, drive-in centres, pharmacies and the army.
 Retired doctors and nurses were recruited to augment the operation.
 So when, as the weekend approached, we were told the target of 15 million vaccinations would be reached